Belonging doesn’t occur when we are better, smarter, or prettier. It begins when we accept our areas of weakness as our strengths.

 My tagline is grace and imperfection because I need a lot of grace for all the areas of imperfection.

 I recently read a heart breaking post about a marriage that is ending.
 It got me thinking about why some marriages last and why some don’t.
 Specifically, how is it that Jon and I are still married after over 13 years?
 I decided it must be because I am so easy to be married to.
-3 SUPER… Read More 3 (SIMPLE) THINGS A WIFE WANTS
+3 SUPER SIMPLE THINGS I WANT FROM […]

 I was so proud of RCC and how hard everyone had worked to get to launch day.
 Why was I allowing perfectionism to take away a moment that cannot be relived?